Download this example as a Jupyter notebook

 .

-A Part Compliance Query determines whether one or more parts are compliant with the specified indicators.
+A part compliance query determines whether one or more parts are compliant with the specified indicators.
 This is done by first finding all substances directly or indirectly associated with that part, determining compliance for those substances, and then rolling up the results to the material.

-Connecting to Granta MI#
+Connect to Granta MI#

 Import the Connection